-The Finance Committee shall be appointed by the Selectmen.
+The Finance Committee shall be appointed by the Select Board members.
 It shall consist of nine voters of the Town who do not hold elective office.
-Three members of this committee shall be appointed to serve one year, three members shall be appointed for two years, and three members to serve three years.
-Thereafter their successors shall be appointed to serve three years.
-Appointments will begin July 1 and end June 30.
+Three members of this committee shall be appointed to serve one year, three members shall be appointed for two years, and three members